 Some employers will have a recognised redundancy procedure.
 This will be part of the contract with workers and must have been agreed with the trade union at the workplace or with representatives of the workers.
 In other cases, there may be a procedure which the employer has consistently used previously and which has not been objected to by the workforce.
 This will therefore be the procedure that should be followed through custom and practice, unless it is not a fair and/or objective procedure.

 Unfair selection for redundancy is a type of unfair dismissal.
 This may relate to the redundancy selection criteria, which must be fair, relevant and objective, or to inappropriate redundancy selection pools.

 In a redundancy situation, it is really important to implement a fair process to avoid unfair dismissal claims.
 Part of that is identifying an appropriate redundancy pool.
 There are no set rules about how the pool should be defined.
 Employers always try to define them as narrowly as possible to limit disruption; the courts tend to view them more broadly.
-Two recent EAT decisions reinforce the importance of genuinely considering which employees should be included in a pool.

 Where you have to select some individuals from a group of people doing the same job, the approved way is to put together a matrix based on a range of objective criteria.
 You are entitled to keep the necessary skills in the job.
 Criteria should not be discriminatory and scorings must be justified.
 You can include things such as attendance, formal disciplinary record and appraisal rating, but you would not mark someone down if she had been on maternity leave.
 Don’t use last in first out, as it tends to discriminate against younger people.